 To wrap up our 5-day introduction to character traits, let’s have some fun!
 Today is game day!!!

-Using the Character Traits Game Show or the Digital Review Activity spend some time playing games based on the character traits they’ve been learning about.
-Each of these activities will ask students to identify character traits in context, and both can be played in either groups or as individual activities.
+Using the Character Traits Game Show or the Digital Review Activity, spend some time playing games based on the character traits they’ve been learning about.
+Each of these activities will ask students to identify character traits in context, and both can be played in either group or as individual activities.

 Suggestions for continued character trait work

 - Have a trait of the day.
 Each day, you could put a trait on the board or in a designated spot in the room and ask students to record the names of characters from books or movies they feel embodies that trait.

 - Ask students to assign character traits to their favorite musical artists or video game characters.

 - Ask students to write dialogue for a character in an effort to SHOW a certain trait.

 - Cut out the traits from the list and ask students to categorize them in other ways other than just positive and negative.
 Maybe they categorize them based on those that are used most frequently and those that are rare.
 Maybe they will categorize them based on whether they have an emoji to represent them or not.
 Let students take the lead on this and see what they come up with!